v-w-dep/tradestat/README.md

 6) [pypiwin32](https://github.com/mhammond/pywin32); try pip install pywin32 or pip install pypiwin32

 ### Instruction to use:
-1) Run one of the world.py, region.py, area.py, country.py each time
+1)a) Run one of the world.py, region.py, area.py, country.py each time
+  b) if not have Python or the above packages installed, run world.exe or region.exe for trial

 2) Enter start year, end period, number of products to display
 3) Process can be tracked by the pyprind percentage indicator
 4) Reports in Excel format will be generated in a new folder "Output"